QuentinCazelles/logstash-input-blockchain/README.md

 If you want to listen the ethereum events of some factory contract you will have to put the Deployer and the Deployee JSON file in logstash root.

+### 1.3 External library

+You must have ethereum.rb (https://github.com/EthWorks/ethereum.rb) in your lib folder (next to logstash folder).

 ### 2. Running your unpublished Plugin in Logstash

 #### 2.1 Run in a local Logstash clone